owntracks/recorder/README.md

 #### `topic2tid`

 This named lmdb database is keyed on topic name (`owntracks/jane/phone`).
-If the topic of an incoming message is found in the database, the `tid` member in the JSON payload is replaced by the value of this key.
+If the topic of an incoming message is found in the database, the `tid` member in the JSON payload is replaced by the string value of this key.

 ## Prerequisites for building